Building an Off-Grid Workshop: Powering Heavy Tools with Solar

 Another case involves a remote metal fabrication shop using a plasma cutter.
 Plasma cutters require extremely "clean" sine wave power.
 By implementing a 48V 300Ah LiFePO4 bank paired with a high-frequency Growatt inverter, the owner was able to run a 40-amp plasma torch at 50% duty cycle.
 The key was the installation of a massive 1,500-watt solar array, ensuring the batteries were being replenished at nearly the same rate the torch was depleting them during daylight hours.

-Component Comparison Matrix
+Component Matrix

 System Component Standard (Hobbyist) Professional (Heavy Duty) Advantage